jbhopkins/bioxtasraw/docs/source/tutorial/s2_multiseries.rst

     *   Note: Buffer regions are shown on the plot in green.

     *   Note: Defining a buffer region is optional.
-If data is already subtracted you can proceed to the next step without doing this.
+If data is already subtracted you can proceed to the next step in the tutorial without doing this.

     |ms_buffer_range_png|